 Neon Genesis Evangelion

 Neon Genesis Evangelion (NGE) is one of the most popular anime series ever, and many veteran fans also consider it one of the greatest anime of all time.
 It follows Shinji, a teenage boy who becomes a mecha pilot in an apocalyptic setting.
-While the mainly recognized genre is mecha, NGE is not like your typical mecha anime.
+While the most recognizable genre in the series is mecha, NGE is not like your typical mecha anime.
 The show covers a lot of psychological and philosophical themes that will definitely get you thinking.
 Make sure to check the trigger warnings before watching.

 The official synopsis of Neon Genesis Evangelion from Netflix states: